 Teaching of the M.Sc. programme Marine Biology at the University of Bremen follows a unique concept.
 The University has very close ties and intense co-operations with several world-class marine research institutions located in the Federal State of Bremen.
 Most heads of departments and many principal investigators at the Alfred Wegener Institute for Polar and Marine Research (AWI), at the Leibniz Centre for Tropical Marine Research (ZMT), and at the Max Planck Institute for Marine Microbiology (MPI) are at the same time ordinary professors at the University of Bremen and contribute to teaching the M.Sc. programme Marine Biology.
-Recently, the Thuenen Institute of Sea Fisheries and the Thuenen Institute of Fisheries Ecology were established in Bremerhaven.
+In addition, the university cooperates with the Thuenen Institute of Sea Fisheries and the Thuenen Institute of Fisheries Ecology, both located in Bremerhaven.

 Many courses are actually taught in the laboratories and facilities of the institutes benefiting from cutting-edge research infrastructure and first-hand contact to leading experts.
 This unique context sets the scene for direct links from current state of research to academic training.